aaronbloomfield/pdr/tutorials/02-gdb/index.md

 clang++ -Wall -g -o prog1 prog1.cpp
 ```

-We also include the `--Wall` option, which lists warnings (the 'all' is to list all warnings).
+We also include the `-Wall` option, which lists warnings (the 'all' is to list all warnings).
 Note that this option leads to executable files that are larger and slower, so you may not want to use it for final distributions or time-critical programs.
 But you can always remove the debugging information from an executable without recompiling it with the `strip` command.
-See the man page for `strip`.
+For more information on that, see the man page for `strip` (i.e., run `man strip` from the command line).

-The -g option causes the compiler to include information about the source file (the .cpp file) that is needed for debugging as part of the executable file.
+The `-g` option causes the compiler to include information about the source file (the .cpp file) that is needed for debugging as part of the executable file.
+This causes the executable to be larger in size, and slightly slower, but allows for debugging.
 So when you run the debugger, you specify the executable file (not the source file) as the input to the debugger.

 ### How to Start Using gdb on our UNIX Systems ###

-The GNU C++ compiler, clang++, has an accompanying debugger: gdb.
+The LLVM C++ compiler, clang, has an accompanying debugger: lldb.
+However, that has issues with Ubuntu running on VirtualBox, so we are going to use the `gdb` debugger.
 To run the command-line version, compile your program as described above, and then type:

 ```
 gdb prog1
 ```

-Assuming your executable (created with clang's `-o` option) was "prog1".
+This was assuming your executable (created with clang's `-o` option) was "prog1".
 If you didn't use the -o option, then you'll type:

 ```
 gdb a.out